 The philosophies of the left hand path, materialism, objectivism can all be studied.
 The deeper you look, the more it all comes together.
 There is no lack of links or shocks.
 The sciences are fully embraced by Satanism, the philosophies of Nietzsche, the university of life; there are endless avenues to real-life-based studies to be indulged.

-The more I research, the more The Satanic Bible makes sense.
-When I first read The Satanic Bible, portions of it appeared to be barely coherent.
+The more I research, the more The Satanic Bible1 makes sense.
+When I first read The Satanic Bible1, portions of it appeared to be barely coherent.
 Odd words... strange ways of phrasing things.
 References and words I didn't understand.
 Age of ice... age of fire... the Demons in North, South, East and West... the Enochian calls.
 But with time it makes more sense.
 If Anton LaVey explained what he was talking about thoroughly, the Satanic Bible would be ten times its present size.
 But that is not his job!
 It is our job to continue the research.
 And again and again it comes back to the Satanic Bible!